(Also known as Pandora Syndrome and formerly known as FUS)

 The urinary bladder is lined with glycoproteins called PSGAGs.
 This material basically insulates the tissue of the bladder from the urine it contains.
 Urine can vary greatly in pH and can contain abrasive crystals in addition to assorted toxins and irritants that the kidneys have removed from the bloodstream and concentrated.

 If the lining of the bladder becomes patchy, the tissue of the bladder is directly exposed to the urine and inflammation results.
 The bladder PSGAG layer becomes patchy when the cat is experiencing anxiety.
 For decades, management of FIC focused on reducing urinary crystals, changing urinary pH, and improving the PSGAG layer of the bladder.
 What seems to be the most effective approach is addressing the stress that caused the problem in the first place but even doing this is a preventive measure.
-Dealing with active an episode of FIC is another matter entirely.
+Dealing with an active episode of FIC is another matter entirely.

 The Active FIC Episode: Diagnosis and Treatment